agsb/minute/docs/README.md

 ## What

-This directory group some essays and ideas around development of the [Minute](https://github.com/agsb/minute/blob/main/docs/Minute.md) keyboard.
+This directory group some notes and ideas around development of the [Minute](https://github.com/agsb/minute/blob/main/docs/Minute.md) keyboard.

 ## Why